music-match/music-match.github.io/index.md

 This will edit the information for a user, which contain edit fields for:
 - Name
+- Image URL
 - Music Interests
 - Goals
 - Location
 - Instruments Played
 - Contact Information
-- Skill level (can be a slider/radio button)
+- Skill level

 ## Admin Page
 <img src="images/admin-page.png">